TonySelfStudy/flask_webserver_v01/readme.md

 Run `python client_v01.py` to create various web requests for the flask server running remotely on pythonanywhere.

+The python client can send and receive json data that is stored in a cloud database.

 ### Web Browser
 A web browser can be used to make a simple get request of the flask server.
 Use the python client if you wish to make a POST or send receive json data.